EbrahimKaram/Lebanese-Villages-List/README.md

 * Using the data from LibanData and doing matches based on that

-# Future Attempts
+# Future Attempts (If I'm still motivated)
 Do a join for all the villages that are divided into multiple ones.
 ## Mechanical Turk
-Improve the map but also do a blank submission for those that lack names.
-You would get an email with the potential name.
-This would be a way to crowd source the names.
+Make a WebApp that would allow people to add the arabic village name from the Lebanon D3 District map itself.

+Possible UI/Implemetation)
+They click on the blank village name.
+They get diverted to maybe a Google Submit form with prefilled info.
+They would then select from a drown downlist of possible arabic names of what they think it is.
+I guess that might be easy (ish)

 ## Arabic to IPA
 If we compare the IPA of each village name, we might be able to get somewhere.
 So arabic to IPA
 latin to IPA
-then compare the IPA's of both
+then compare the IPA's of both.

-# How to Contribute
-Simply download /English List of districts.
-Arabic names of districts 2.0.xlsx and create a column with your name.
-Put a one on all the villages that you edit

-Then just email me or edit the excel straight here
+Might be a bit convoluted.

 ## Other ideas
 Probably perform a transliteration
 Look into the following
 https://www.geonames.org/export/ws-overview.html

+# How to Contribute

+If you are eager to help.
+Just download the repo and make a merge request.
+Follow the steps below when editing:
+1. OpenEnglish List of districts.
+Arabic names of districts 2.0.xlsx
+2. create a column with your name.
+3. Put a one on all the villages that you edited in the column with your name.

+Then Simply create a merge request